EventStore/documentation/docs/cloud/faq/sla.md

 Event Store Ltd has a security policy.
 Our system security hasn't been independently audited yet.
 We plan to achieve SOC 2 and ISO 27001 by second half 2021.

+If you have specific questions please [contact us](https://www.eventstore.com/contact)

 ### Has the system been independently audited?

 Our system security hasn't been independently audited yet.
 We plan to achieve SOC 2 and ISO 27001 by second half 2021.

+If you have specific questions please [contact us](https://www.eventstore.com/contact)